Peiiii/composite-kit/docs/commit-convention.md

 ## Note

-- Before each commit, always run `git status` to confirm the files and changes you are about to commit.
+- Before git add, always run `git status` to confirm the files and changes you are about to commit.

 ### Format